 Tend to your compost if it has been neglected over the winter.
 If you do not have a compost bin, spring is a great time to start one.

-Spring is a good time to prepare your tools for the oncoming gardening season and to make any necessary repairs or new purchases.
-You will be happy you have done so when summer sets in.
+Summer is a good time to prepare your tools for the oncoming gardening season and to make any necessary repairs or new purchases.
+You will be happy you have done so when Autumn sets in.

 Roses need regular deadheading and feeding to make them bloom and stay strong for longer.
 Remove any diseased leaves to prevent rust and blackspot spreading, and order any new plants now for delivery in November.

 Prune the new growth on wisteria in August and reduce the new stems to the first two to three leaflets in order to produce flowering spurs for next year.

 Lift and store tulips and daffodils for replanting later in autumn, thus allowing them to dry off properly.
 Choose your new bulbs from the catalogues and concentrate on the different colour combinations and sequences you would like to create for spring next year.